danny-avila/rag_api/README.md

 MONGO_VECTOR_COLLECTION=<collection name>
 ```

-In additional, make sure the collection defined by `$MONGO_VECTOR_COLLECTION` has the following vector search index created
+The `ATLAS_MONGO_DB_URI` could be the same or different from what is used by LibreChat.
+Even if it is the same, the `$MONGO_VECTOR_COLLECTION` collection needs to be a completely new one, separate from all collections used by LibreChat.
+In additional,  create a vector search index for  `$MONGO_VECTOR_COLLECTION`  with the following json:

 ```json
 {